• Skip to primary navigation

 3. Unpack your office last

-For one, if you’re anything like me, once you’ve unpacked your office, you’ll know it’s time to get to work and will find it hard not to, and two, by leaving this bit for last, you can take the time to create a new space for you that is creative and productive and something you can play around with.
+For one, if you’re anything like me, once you’ve unpacked your office, you’ll know it’s time to get to work and will find it hard not to.
+Two, by leaving this bit for last, you can take the time to create a new space for you that is creative and productive and something you can play around with.

 Everyone has opinions on how the rest of your house will look, but your office is yours.
 And for that reason, I tend to leave it for the end.
-Once my office is set up, it’s real motivation to start getting back into work.
+Once my office is set up, it’s real motivation to get back into work.

 4. Take the time to think about your space